Class-Incremental Learning with Repetition: Introduction

 \section{Introduction}

 Continual Learning (CL) requires a model to learn new information from a stream of experiences presented over time, without forgetting previous knowledge \citep{parisi2019continual, lesort2020continual}.
 The nature and characteristics of the data stream can vary a lot depending on the real-world environment and target application.
-Class-Incremental (CI) scenarios \citep{rebuffi2017icarl} are the most popular ones in CL.
+The Class-Incremental (CI) scenario \citep{rebuffi2017icarl} is the most popular one in CL.
 CI requires the model to solve a classification problem where new classes appear over time.
 Importantly, when a set of new classes appears, the previous ones are never seen again.
 However, the model still needs to correctly predict them at test time.
-Conversely, in a Domain-Incremental (DI) scenario \citep{vandeven2019three} the model sees all the classes at the beginning and continue to observe new instances of the classes over time.
+Conversely, in a Domain-Incremental (DI) scenario \citep{vandeven2019three} the model sees all the classes at the beginning and continues to observe new instances of the classes over time.

 The CI and DI scenarios have been very helpful to promote and drive CL research in the last few years.
-However, they strongly constrain the properties of the data stream in a way that it sometimes considered unrealistic or very limiting \citep{cossu2021class}.
-Recently, the idea of Class-Incremental with Repetition (CIR) scenarios has started to gather some attention in CL \citep{cossu2021class}.
-CIR scenarios are arguably more flexible in the definition of the stream, since they allow both the introduction of new classes and the repetition of previously seen classes.
+However, they strongly constrain the properties of the data stream in a way that is sometimes considered unrealistic or very limiting \citep{cossu2021class}.
+Recently, the idea of Class-Incremental with Repetition (CIR) scenario has started to gather some attention in CL \citep{cossu2021class}.
+The CIR scenario is arguably more flexible in the definition of the stream since they allow both the introduction of new classes and the repetition of previously seen classes.
 Crucially, repetition is a property of the environment and cannot be controlled by the CL agent.
 This is very different from Replay strategies \citep{hayes2021replay}, where the repetition of previous concepts is heavily structured and can be tuned at will.